$\textit{In vivo}$ fundus imaging and computational refocusing with a diffuser-based fundus camera: Methods

 \subsection{Calibration}

 Calibration of the system involves measuring a set of PSFs spanning a range of defocus errors.
-A motorized translation stage (LTS300, Thorlabs) is attached to a 20-micron diameter pinhole in front of a bright white LED (SLS-0300-C, Mightex).
-To simulate a point source on the retina of an emmetropic (no refractive error) eye, the pinhole is placed a focal length behind a convex lens acting as a model cornea (LB1761-A, f=25.4 mm, Thorlabs).
+This is a single-time calibration process which takes approximately 15 minutes to measure with a motorized translation stage.
+The calibration can then be used to deconvolve all subsequent images taken with the system.
+The stage (LTS300, Thorlabs) is attached to a 20-micron diameter pinhole in front of a bright white LED (SLS-0300-C, Mightex).
+To simulate a point source on the retina of an emmetropic (no refractive error) eye, the pinhole is placed a focal length behind a convex lens acting as a model cornea (LB1761-A, f=25.4 mm, Thorlabs), as diagrammed in Fig. \ref{fig:vergence}.
 The recorded signal on the image sensor is the PSF, $\boldsymbol{h_\epsilon}$, for the defocus error associated with the sampled $\Delta z$.
 We sampled PSFs from $\Delta z = -12 $mm to $\Delta z = +6$ mm with a sampling period of 50 microns, corresponding to defocus errors from -12 to +12 diopters (D).

 The PSF is dependent on defocus error, $\epsilon$, which can be computed from the focal length of the model eye lens, $f_{\mathrm{model}}$, and the distance of the object from the focus of the lens, $\Delta z$.
-The defocus error (in diopters) is simply the difference in optical powers:
+The defocus error (in diopters) is the difference in optical powers:

-Defocus error associated with the object being too close to the lens (as is the case in hyperopia) is considered to be positive, and defocus error associated with the object being too far from the lens (as is the case in myopia) is considered to be negative.